Characteristics unique to the 5G spectrum provide opportunities for vehicles to improve mobile connectivity and support mission-critical applications

 While organizations still benefit from 4G and Gigabit-Class LTE, 5G for public transit and fleet vehicles is here and in a league of its own, bringing exponentially faster speeds, greater capacity, and ultra-low latency.
 For early adopters, it also raises questions about characteristics unique to different types of 5G.
 Also, because fleets move, there are some details relevant for vehicles that are less so for fixed sites.

-How will the performance of 5G technology in vehicles be affected by motion?
+How is the performance of 5G technology in vehicles affected by motion?

 It’s important to understand that 5G is made up of three spectrum bands, and each works differently.

 The “high-capacity layer,” also sometimes called the millimeter spectrum, or mmWave, features the gigabit speeds and ultra-low latency that we hear so much about.
 However, another characteristic of this spectrum is that it has low propagation, meaning the signal doesn’t penetrate obstacles like buildings, and reception is limited to line-of-site.

 For that reason, mmWave 5G will initially be available for fixed sites in locations including the downtown areas of big cities, manufacturing and industrial sites, transportation hubs, and large event centers.
 In the short term, vehicles will not be major users of this spectrum layer.

 The “coverage layer” is the 5G spectrum capable of covering the largest area and includes low-band 5G, Gigabit-Class LTE, and 4G LTE.
 While the capacity and potential speed of this layer is the lowest, its propagation is also highest, meaning it can travel through most buildings and other obstacles without the signal losing integrity.
 Vehicles have successfully used this spectrum layer for some time.

 Lastly, the “capacity layer,” often referred to as “Sub-6” or mid-band 5G, sits between the high-capacity and coverage layers, and features a good balance of both.